ncatlab/nlab-content/pages/17343.md

   \,.
 $$

-If the two vertical morphisms on the right are weak equivalences, then so is the vertical morphism on the left
+If the two vertical morphisms on the right are weak equivalences, then so is the vertical morphism on the left.

 =--